AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed.
-In general, each label has a fair amount of data example but the data example with different label is not evenly distributed, for example, lable 2 and 3 have more than 1750 examples while label 41, 42 only have 210 examples.
+In general, each label has a fair amount of data examples but the different labeled examples  are not evenly distributed, for example, lable 2 and 3 have more than 1750 examples while label 41, 42 only have 210 examples.
 Because there aren't many examples to train(only 34799 training examples for 43 labels), the final model may have less accurary when detecting traffic sign of label with few examples.

-![alt text][image1]
+![data distribution][image1]

 ### Design and Test a Model Architecture